 Maybe you thought you were being clever or funny with your remark.

 Maybe you were angry and in the moment felt justified with your remarks.
 Maybe you didn’t know how the people around you would interpret your words.

 Words have incredible power for good or ill.
 If spoken without consideration, you can do serious damage to yourself and others.

 Do you pause to think before you speak to consider your words?

 Often, we just say what is on our minds as soon as the thought enters our heads.

 But taking just a few seconds before you speak to assess your thoughts, your mood, and your audience can go a long way in improving your relationships — as well as your own personal growth.

 As Austrian psychologist Viktor Frankl says, “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”

-1. Do you actually have something to say?
+1. Pause to see if you really have something to say.